Denver Snuffer Jr.: Christian fellowships of "the remnants" movement

 Movement fellowship appears to draw largely from members or former members of the LDS Church, which has led some LDS Church authorities to identify Snuffer and his teachings as a vehicle for leading people out of that church.
-In 2017, the website MormonLeaks published a PowerPoint presentation that was shown in 2015 to that church's Quorum of the Twelve Apostles.
+In 2017, the website MormonLeaks published a PowerPoint presentation that was shown in 2015 to the LDS Quorum of the Twelve Apostles.
 In it, Snuffer was identified as one of 17 "Issues and Ideas Leading People Away" from mainstream LDS doctrine.

 In September 2017, Snuffer helped organize the Covenant of Christ Conference in Boise, Idaho, at the Egyptian Theater.
 The conference voted on the canonization of scripture, and discussed the building of a temple.